Becoming an expert in compliance takes time. That's why we all stand on the shoulders of some great minds in the GRC community.

 To avoid potentially costly questions being asked, employees should be trained to only ask job-related questions.
 Nelson details many illegal questions she has heard asked and explains how they fail to comply with the law.

 Not only covering many of the most important aspects of compliance in the HR world, but this book also examines Health and Safety regulation information that is available in a simplified way that makes complex material easy to understand.
 Designed to advise novice and experienced HR and compliance professionals, this book acts as a guide to fixing problems before they arise in a matter-of-fact anecdotal way.
-Follow Vanessa on the Twitter handle Expert HR Consultants.
+Follow Vanessa on Twitter handle Expert HR Consultants.

 7. Explaining Compliance